kaaengine/kaa/docs/tutorial/part02.rst

 You can re-set the origin to be in one of the 9 standard positions: top-left, top, top-right, left, central (default), right, bottom-left, bottom and bottom-right.
 The node's rectangular shape will be drawn according to origin position.

-All transformations such as positioning, scaling or rotating are made in relation to the origin.
+All transformations such as positioning, scaling or rotating are applied in relation to the origin.
 We'll see that in practice in the next section.

 .. note::